ACKNOWLEDGEMENT OF COUNTRY

 - the Warawarni-gu Guma statement delivered at the 2nd National Research Conference in May 2018 by Aboriginal and Torres Strait Islander leaders and researchers, which takes a strength-based approach, values strong representation, commits to co-design with communities and prioritises transparency in data collection;

-- a national Practitioner Engagement Group, including four Aboriginal people with practice expertise on violence against women in First Australian communities; and
+- a national Practitioner Engagement Group, including Aboriginal people with practice expertise on violence against women in First Australian communities; and

 Aboriginal and Torres Strait Islander research